tomgtqq/SDC-P8-PID-Controller/README.md

 ![PID tuning](./image/tuning.png)

 - step 1: pid_a.Init(0.1, 0.001, 1);
 First I set initial value as Kp = 0.1 Ki = 0.01 Kd = 1.
-Becasue Because Kp, Ki, Kd is inversely proportional to T. The vehicle ran out of the left lane .
+Because Kp, Ki, Kd is inversely proportional to T. The vehicle ran out of the left lane .
 So I increased Kp to decrease T-rise.

 - step 2: pid_a.Init(0.2, 0.001, 1)
   The T-rise is better then before.
 So I increased a small value.